 Your Guides will meet you at 4pm at the San Carlos de Bariloche Airport (BRC) or 5pm at Las Marianas Hotel.

-After pick-up, we’ll hop in the vehicles and start our 120km drive to the Inn, checking out some jaw-dropping scenery in Nahuel Huapi National Park and the Rio Azul protected Wilderness Area along the way.
+After pick-up, we’ll hop in the vehicles and start our 120km drive to the lodge, checking out some jaw-dropping scenery in Nahuel Huapi National Park and the Rio Azul protected Wilderness Area along the way.

 Upon arrival, our chef will greet us with a homemade “picada” (snacks!) to help recover from your travels.